Naomi Westerman: Career

 In 2020 (having returned to the UK) Westerman was commissioned by Chronic Insanity (the UK's leading digital theatre company) to create an interactive theatre piece titled The Ashes World Tour.
 The following year Chronic Insanity received Arts Council England support to fund the creation of a literary department and fund five full-length play commissions, choosing Westerman as the recipient of their inaugural commission.
 The resulting play Batman debuted at Vault Festival where it garnered 5* press reviews and won the Vault Origin Award, later transferring to the Nottingham Playhouse before touring both nationally and internationally.
 In summer 2025, Batman was selected for inclusion in the Malawi International Theatre Festival in Lilongwe, Malawi.

 In 2021, Westerman became writer-in-residence in Exeter, and was also chosen as one of eight writers for Hampstead Theatre Writing the Bigger Picture programme, co-writing a play under head writer Mike Bartlett.

 In 2022, she won a Royal Society of Literature Award, and was subsequently nominated for Fellowship by current RSL Fellow James Graham.

 In November 2023, Westerman was commissioned by the Bush Theatre to write a film in response to the October 7 attacks, exploring Hamas' use of rape as a terror weapon, the rise in antisemitism, and the need to decry racism in all forms.
 The film, titled Barbra Streisand, was released in May 2025.

 Her 2017 play Puppy, a queer political comedy about two women who meet and fall in love while dogging and go on to found a feminist porn company, had a four-week revival run at the King's Head Theatre in April 2025, starring Ashling O'Shea and Ian Hallard.

+In November 2025, Westerman became one of Regent's Park Open Air Theatre's resident artists.